DePauw Reaches Quarterfinals of National Ethics Bowl

 March 15, 2006, Greencastle, Ind. - DePauw University's five-student team in the National Ethics Bowl finished among the top 8 squads in this year's field of 40, reaching the quarterfinals -- a first.
 The competition was held March 2 in Jacksonville Florida, at the annual conference of the Association for Practical and Profession Ethics.

-DePauw's team -- comprised of Jaclyn Harr, Mike Schmidt, Shelby Sleight, Nick Casalbore, and Dan Story (seen left to right in photo at top) -- defeated Concordia, tied Texas State, and prevailed over Western Michigan before losing in the quarterfinal round to Union College.
+DePauw's team -- composed of Jaclyn Harr, Mike Schmidt, Shelby Sleight, Nick Casalbore, and Dan Story (seen left to right in photo at top) -- defeated Concordia, tied Texas State, and prevailed over Western Michigan before losing in the quarterfinal round to Union College.
 Union eventually faced West Point in the finals, with the latter institution winning the competition.

 "The DePauw team performed spectacularly," says Marcia McKelligan, professor of philosophy and co-coach (along with professor of philosophy Bob Newton) of the Ethics Bowl teams.
 "We learned that we can be competitive with the very best in the nation.
 With four of the five team members returning, we look forward to a very successful performance at next fall's regional competition in Indianapolis and at the nationals in Cincinnati in 2007."